eyalgur1/eyalgur1.github.io/README.md

 <body>
     <div class="container">
         <div class="bio">
             <p>My projects and ongoing endeavors, which include links to code repositories with detailed comments and PDF files, are listed below.
-Feel free to explore the provided links and don't hesitate to reach out to me for further information<a href="https://github.com/eyalgur1/Fast_Network_Localization" target="_blank">GitHub</a>.</p>
+Feel free to explore the provided links and don't hesitate to reach out to me <a href="https://www.linkedin.com/in/eyal-gur-8a3749160/" target="_blank">in this link</a> for further information.</p>
         </div>
         <div class="sections-container">
             <div class="section">